 Refraction is the bending of light when it passes from one medium to another.
-Vision results when the light rays are refracted in the eye as they pass through the cornea and the lens and are focused on the retina.
-The retina converts these light-rays into signals that are sent through the optic nerve to the brain to interpret images.
+We can see when the light rays are refracted in the eye as they pass through the cornea and lens and are focused on the retina.
+The retina converts these light rays into signals.
+The optic nerve sends these signals to the brain to interpret images.
 To eliminate the glasses or contact lenses, refractive surgery is an option.

 What are refractive errors?

 Refractive errors cause near or farsightedness where the person is unable to focus very well on far or near objects respectively.
 Changes in the shape of the cornea, the length of the eyeball, or the aging of the lens can prevent light from focusing directly on the retina, causing refractive errors.

 A brief description of the various types of refractive errors:

 Myopia (nearsightedness or short sight) is a condition where objects that far appear blurry as against close objects.
 With myopia, the light comes to focus in front of the retina instead of on the retina.

 Hypermetropia (Hyperopia, farsightedness, or long sight) is a condition where objects that are close by appear blurry when compare to distant objects.
 The light comes to focus behind the retina instead of on it.

 Astigmatism is a condition where the eye does not focus light evenly onto the retina.
 This can cause images to appear blurry and stretched out.